metal3-io/metal3-dev-env/vars.md

 in `config_${user}.sh`.
 You can manipulate the values of some environment variables with allowed values as in this table and it is recommended modifying or adding variables in `config_${user}.sh` config file instead of exporting them in the shell.
-By doing that, it is assured that they are persisted.
+By doing that, it is, assured that they are persisted.

 | Name | Option | Allowed values | Default |